NEED TO KNOW CODE! - INTRODUCTION TO GAME PROGRAMMING - 2025/6

 Module aims

-• facilitate students' exploration of a range of games engines, realtime rendering engines, code frameworks and programming languages applicable to the games design in the gaming industries
+• facilitate students¿ exploration of games engines, real-time rendering, code frameworks and programming languages applicable to games design in the gaming industries

 • prepare students to make informed decisions about what approaches and techniques may be most suitable for a specific application and to devise and implement their own coding mechanics if appropriate